Crochet Plant Hanger: 5 Stunning Ideas + a Free Pattern

 ch (chain), sc (single crochet), dc (double crochet), hdc (half double crochet), sl st (slip stitch), mc (magic circle), sp (space), rep (repeat), sts (stitches), FO (fasten off).

-There is something truly magical about bringing lush greenery into your home with a handmade touch.
-A crochet plant hanger pattern gives you the power to create beautiful, functional decor that showcases your plants and your creativity at the same time.
-Whether you are brand new to crochet or looking for your next weekend project, a well-written crochet plant hanger pattern can transform an ordinary space into a bohemian paradise.
+There’s something special about bringing greenery into your home with a handmade touch.
+A crochet plant hanger lets you make beautiful, functional decor that shows off your plants and your creativity at once.
+Brand new to crochet or just after your next weekend project, this is a satisfying one.

 In this guide, we will walk you through everything you need to know about choosing, following, and customizing a crochet plant hanger pattern.
 From picking the best yarn to mastering the stitches, we cover it all.
 Let’s dive in!